St. Jude Children's Research Hospital

 of the Lone Star State.

 Texas Pediatric AIDS League

-in lieu of gifts, donations be made to the Texas Pediatric AIDS League.
-The organization's mission is to identify and address
+that in lieu of gifts, donations be made to the Texas Pediatric AIDS League.
+The organization's mission is to identify and

-the needs of infants and children who are infected by HIV/AIDS.
-The group provides several programs to help these children
+address the needs of infants and children who are infected by HIV/AIDS.
+The group provides several programs to help these

 American Red Cross

 The Dixie Chicks recorded an a capella version of the "Star Spangled Banner" to

 raise additional monies to support the American Red Cross efforts to aid the victims and families of the September 11 tragedies.
 The special version

 of the National Anthem was made available for download at the Dixie Chicks website.
 The group also participated